MicrosoftDocs/power-platform/power-platform/alm/devops-build-tool-tasks.md

 ### Export Dataverse Data

-Power Platform export data from the an environment with provided schema.
+Export data from an environment with the provided schema.

 #### YAML snippet (exportdata-env)